 14th Street & Union Square.

-Like a true commuter, it rises back into the space of everyone else, asking only to get to the door before its stop.
+it rises, asking only to get to the door before its stop.

 It lands on me.
 This is where I get off, too.

 The girls smile at me.
 One points and says,

 “It’s on your shoulder.”
 I smile.
 I made a new friend.

 Next postBlowing In The Wind, At My Desk Edition